CrispinStichart/LearnPythonTheRightWay/lectures/section 1/Lesson 2 -- Diving In.md

 Line 5 is what we call *body* of the function.
 It's a pretty small body; it should really hit the gym more often.
 Notice the indent.
 It's four spaces here, but the number of spaces is arbitrary.
 Any amount will work, so long as you're consistent.
 But if you don't use four spaces, people will look at you funny.
 Four spaces is Just How We Do Things Around Here.

 The `return` keyword is how the function communicates its results back to the section of code that used it.
-In this case, we're returning the result of an addition operation.
-All the standard math operations are here:
+In this case, we're returning the result of an addition operation, but all the standard math operations are available to us:
 * add: `+`
 * subtract: `-`
 * divide: `/`